Probing Inflation with Precision Bispectra: Methodology

 where $\lambda$ is some function of the slow-roll parameters.
 The correction terms will have a time dependence from $\lambda$, so the $\left< \tilde{\zeta}_{\bf{k_1}}\tilde{\zeta}_{\bf{k_2}}\tilde{\zeta}_{\bf{k_3}} \right>$ term must have some late time contribution to cancel it.
 To obtain an accurate result, care would need to be taken with this cancellation, an unnecessary complication.

-Integrating by parts and using the equation of motion the interaction Hamiltonian can be rewritten without picking up boundary terms~\cite{rp_integ_by_parts}.
-The following form:
+By integrating by parts and using the equation of motion, the interaction Hamiltonian can be rewritten without picking up boundary terms~\cite{rp_integ_by_parts}.
+Using $(3.7)$ from~\cite{rp_integ_by_parts}, with $f=-\varepsilon/(c_s^2H)$, we obtain the following form:

-is particularly useful, as pointed out in~\cite{Funakoshi}.
-At leading order, this formulation is made up of terms that give equilateral shapes when the slow-roll parameters are roughly constant.
+To leading order, this formulation is made up of terms that give equilateral shapes when the slow-roll parameters are roughly constant.
 It was pointed out in~\cite{Funakoshi} that using~\eqref{interaction_loc} in a scenario that results in an equilateral shape would require sensitive cancellations in the squeezed limit.
 Likewise, using~\eqref{interaction_eql} for a local scenario would require sensitive cancellations in the equilateral limit.

 As mentioned in~\cite{Funakoshi}, the spatial derivatives can be manipulated into simple prefactors of $k_i$ using the triangle condition ($\mathbf{k_1}+\mathbf{k_2}+\mathbf{k_3}=0$), and so preserve the separability of the result.
 To absorb these prefactors in our calculation, we precompute $k^{p}q_a(k)$ as a linear combination of the $q_a(k)$ for the relevant values of $p$, from which $V^{(i)}_{P\tilde{P}}$ defined in~\eqref{V_definition} is built.
 For certain sets of basis functions this matrix can be calculated analytically, but it is simpler and more robust to numerically calculate the relevant integral directly.
 The processing cost this incurs is small, and must only be paid once per basis.
 We note especially that this means the matrix can be stored and efficiently used in many scenarios.
 To summarise, we calculate the bispectrum contribution from each vertex in $\Hint$ separately: we assemble the integrands, integrate them with respect to time, include the prefactors coming from the spatial derivatives, then sum the resulting sets of basis coefficients.
 Of course, these methods are not restricted to this example of $\Hint$.